KaiquanMah/llm-trust-lens/README.md

       * **1 classification_report.txt - We use the F1 scores for open vs known in this report for the table**
       * 1 metrics.txt (Accuracy, Weighted F1, Macro F1)
   * **Embedding methods (Adaptive Decision Boundary Clustering and Variational Autoencoder) currently perform only binary classification: open vs known**
+  * The figures below are in percentage terms (from 0.00% to 100.00%)
+  * '-' refers to experiments which have yet to be conducted